Mr-Dave/Restream/README.md

 ## Description

-Restream is a program that allows the user to set up their own television channels for use with the TVHeadend application.
+Restream is a program that allows the user to stream as a mpegts their own files from a directory.
+Multiple streams can be set up and running at the same time so that they can be used as TV channels to the TVHeadend application.

-The set up is a bit manual but the result provides an additional set of channels that randomly play the videos specified in the directory along with being listed in the TV guide.

-Right now, this program is for personal use but if other users find it of interest, send me a note and I will polish it up for more general use.